Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 What data from NinjaPear can feed BI dashboards

-- customer listing data for account mapping and competitor-customer overlap dashboards
+- customer listing data for competitor-customer overlap dashboards

 - company updates data for change-monitoring dashboards

-- company details and employee count for enrichment and segmentation
+- company details and employee count for segmentation and enrichment

-The docs also surface details BI teams actually care about:
+There are also practical details BI teams care about:

 - official JS and Python libraries